bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/install_software_ros2.rst

 - Follow this guide and when it comes to the section **Install ROS 2 packages**, install the recommended ``ros-rolling-desktop``: https://docs.ros.org/en/rolling/Installation/Ubuntu-Install-Debians.html
 - Follow the instructions (only the first two blocks) on https://packages.bit-bots.de/
-- Install some ROS tools: ``sudo apt install python3-rosdep python3-colcon-common-extensions python-colcon-clean ros-rolling-plotjuggler-ros ros-rolling-rqt-runtime-monitor ros-rolling-rqt-robot-monitor``
+- Install some ROS tools: ``sudo apt install python3-rosdep python3-colcon-common-extensions python3-colcon-clean ros-rolling-plotjuggler-ros ros-rolling-rqt-runtime-monitor ros-rolling-rqt-robot-monitor``

 **2. Install webots**